 - Cabinets and shelving

-If you decide to manage the bathroom renovation project yourself, chances are you will still need to hire qualified trade professionals like tilers, carpenters, plumbers and electricians to get the job completed according to your bathroom goal as well as ensuring the finished bathroom complies with the latest building regulations and safety standards.
+If you intend to manage your bathroom project you will need to coordinate trade professionals like tilers, carpenters, plumbers and electricians to get the job completed according to your design goals as well as meet the latest building regulations and safety standards.

-When managing the project yourself, be sure to have a clear plan and schedule in place, as some trades will need to be completed before other trades can arrive on-site.
-For example, you may decide to demolish the old bathroom yourself – however, you’ll need to hire a carpenter if there is a requirement for a new subfloor or if additional framing is required to hide plumbing or install integrated wall or shelving units.
+For example, you may decide to demolish the old bathroom yourself – but you will need to hire a carpenter if there is a requirement for a new subfloor or if additional framing is required to hide plumbing or install integrated wall or shelving units.

 Once dry, a tiler will be required to tile, grout and seal walls and floors.
-Once the tiles are down, you can organise the installation of the second electrical and plumbing fixes as well as vanity, basins, lighting and finish priming and painting walls and doors.
+Once the tiles are down, you can organise the installation of the second electrical and plumbing fixes and vanity, basins, lighting and finish priming and painting walls and doors.

-When managing your project, be sure to keep in close communications with each trade and order your materials, sanitaryware, basins, shower units fitting and fixtures in advance.
+When managing your project, be sure to keep in close communication with each trade and order your materials, sanitaryware, basins, shower units fitting and fixtures in advance.
 Pay close attention to waterproofing and ventilation.
-These are the two areas where a bathroom will quickly lose its value if you experience leaks and mildew.
+These are the two areas where a bathroom will quickly lose its value due to leaks and mildew.

-Allow for cost and time contingency as you may encounter unexpected problems like damage to sanitary ware, plumbing issues or out-of-stock materials.
-Even the weather could cause unexpected problems.
+Allow for cost and time contingency as you may encounter unexpected problems like damage to sanitaryware, plumbing issues or out-of-stock materials.
+Even the weather could cause unexpected delays.

-Note: Check with your local authority that proposed modifications, particularly those that involve structural work or relocating services, don’t require planning permission.
+Note: Check with your local authority that proposed modifications, particularly those that involve structural work or relocating services, do not require planning permission.